-The study of cognitive science, in particular vision as we've pointed out, is necessarily interdisciplinary involving behavioral, biological and mathematical approaches.
-Let's take a closer look at the methods of three specific areas within each of these general approaches: Psychophysics, Neuroscience and Computer Science.
+The study of cognitive science involves behavioral, biological and mathematical approaches.
+Let's take a closer look at the methods of three specific areas within each of these general approaches: Psychophysics, Neuroscience and Computer Vision.
 We will gain some familiarity with all three of these disciplines in this course, but let us first have a preview of their respective contributions and see how they relate to different levels of analysis.